purpleknightleo/SpringBootDemo/README.md

    5.1 Method1: @Value, see details in MiscProperties.java
    5.2 Method2: @ConfigurationProperties, see details in MusicProperties.java
 6. **Mybatis**
+   6.1 Druid as dataSource, see details in application-dev.properties
-   6.1 Method1: XXXMapper.java to config SQL statements, see details in UserDOMapper.java
+   6.2 Method1: XXXMapper.java to config SQL statements, see details in UserDOMapper.java
-   6.2 Method2: traditional XXXMapper.xml+XXXDAO.java configurations, see details in CompanyDAOImpl.java
+   6.3 Method2: traditional XXXMapper.xml+XXXDAO.java configurations, see details in CompanyDAOImpl.java
 7. **fastjson**
    7.1 fastjson to replace default jackson for serialization/deserialization, see details in SpringBootApp.java
    7.2 @JSONField(serialize = false) to ignore field in serialization, see details in BookDTO.java